BENZENE

 Benzene Safety Studies

-The IARC is an international organization funded by 24 member States since 1985, and it has received $48 million from American taxpayers the U.S. National Institutes of Health.
+The IARC is an international organization funded by 24 member States since 1985, and it has received $48 million from American taxpayers and the U.S. National Institutes of Health.

 Benzene, also known as benzol, is a highly-flammable hydrocarbon liquid that is colorless and has a sweet odor.
 Benzene is used primarily as a solvent in oil, chemical and pharmaceutical industries.
 It is a natural component of crude oil, which is currently the main source of Benzene.